Scottish Cabinet: Compositions

+The Dewar government was formed by Donald Dewar in May 1999 and dissolved in October 2000 following his death.
+The McLeish government subsequently formed on 27 October 2000 and was headed by first minister Henry McLeish, before being dissolved on 8 November 2001 following McLeish's resignation as first minister.
 The First McConnell government was formed by first minister Jack McConnell on 27 November 2001 following his appointment as first minister following the resignation by Henry McLeish.

 McConnell formed his second cabinet on 20 May 2003 and was dissolved on 16 May 2007, whereby it was replaced by the First Salmond government following Alex Salmond's election victory in the 2007 Scottish Parliament election.
 Following his appointment as First Minister, Alex Salmond replaced the term "minister" for members of his cabinet with the term "cabinet secretaries".
 One of the first decisions by Salmond as First Minister was to reduce the number of cabinet secretaries attending cabinet to six, a move which promoted as a key move in "efficient government agenda".

 Following the 2011 Scottish Parliament election, the SNP returned to government, forming a majority government, the first time in the history of the Scottish Parliament.
 The Second Salmond government was increased in size, from five cabinet secretaries to eight.
 Salmond's second cabinet was formed on 19 May 2011 and dissolved on 18 November 2014, following his resignation as first minister following the defeat of the Yes Scotland campaign in the 2014 Scottish independence referendum.
 Salmond's deputy first minister, Nicola Sturgeon, succeeded him as first minister, forming her government cabinet on 20 November 2014.
 It was formed of ten people: Sturgeon and nine cabinet secretaries.
 It was gender-balanced with five men and five women.
 There were thirteen junior ministerial positions outwith the cabinet.

 Sturgeon formed her third cabinet following election victory in the 2021 election, with her third and final cabinet forming on 19 May 2021 and dissolving on 28 March 2023 following her decision to resign as first minister.

 Humza Yousaf succeeded Sturgeon as first minister, forming his first cabinet of the Scottish Government on 29 March 2023.
 His cabinet was dissolved on 25 April 2024 following his decision to withdraw the SNP from the Bute House Agreement.
 His second cabinet was formed amongst a political crisis and was releatively short lived, formed on 25 April 2024 and dissolving on 7 May 2024 following his resignation as first minister.

-John Swinney was appointed first minister in May 2024, forming the incumbent Scottish cabinet on 8 May 2024.
+John Swinney was appointed first minister in May 2024, forming his first Scottish cabinet on 8 May 2024.
+John Swinney was reelected in the 2026 Scottish Parliament election and formed the incumbent cabinet on 20 May 2026.